-Managers, who create an atmosphere conducive to self-discipline of the staff are better able to increase efficiency and improve job satisfaction.
-But how to make employees engaged not only in self-discipline, but also in striving for a common ultimate goal?
-This can be achieved only realizing that the lack of discipline is confusion and laziness and over-discipline is dictatorship.
-With the discipline, you can just reach the ultimate goal, but it is unlikely to make the process fun.
+Managers, who create an atmosphere conducive to the self-discipline of the staff are better able to increase efficiency and improve job satisfaction.
+But how to make employees engaged not only in self-discipline but also in striving for a common ultimate goal?
+This can be achieved only realizing that the lack of discipline is confusion and laziness and over-discipline is a dictatorship.
+With discipline, you can just reach the ultimate goal, but it is unlikely to make the process fun.

-The work of the organized and energetic employee will likely be very productive, while the workaholic will spend time on evaluating the work of others.
-An internal standard that leads you to honing your skills, create an atmosphere of excellence.
-While the look of perfectionist, carefully studying every detail and disturbing you on every small occasion, leads to paralysis.
+The work of the organized and energetic employee will likely be very productive, while the workaholic will spend time evaluating the work of others.
+An internal standard that leads you to hone your skills, create an atmosphere of excellence.
+While the look of a perfectionist, carefully studying every detail and disturbing you on every small occasion, leads to paralysis.

 Clear objectives and regular assessment of the actions develop self-discipline.
-Person understands what must be done and how well he copes with it.
+The persons understand what must be done and how well they cope with it.
 But excessive assessment may turn into criticism and punishment, that generate anxiety and irritation.

-How can a manager stick balance between diligence, commitment to excellence and moderate control – essential elements of a successful working space – and workaholism, perfectionism and punishment, inhibiting workflows?
+How can a manager stick balance between diligence, commitment to excellence and moderate control – essential elements of successful working space – and workaholism, perfectionism, and punishment, inhibiting workflows?

-Mainly due to the ability to set clear goals and slacken thereins.
-This is a balance that encourages self-discipline of an employee and at the same time the head is more likely to achieve objectives.
-That’s what real discipline in the workspace mean.
+Mainly due to the ability to set clear goals and slacken the reins.
+This is a balance that encourages the self-discipline of an employee and at the same time, the head is more likely to achieve objectives.
+That’s what real discipline in the workspace means.

 Employees need to be regularly reminded of the posed problems in a relaxed form: “Hey, how are we doing with cold calls?”.
 And it is also useful to make an official audit of their productivity.
-This will allow to celebrate the achievment of goal with applause, gratitude, prizes, gifts and money.
+This will allow the team to celebrate the achievement of goals with applause, gratitude, prizes, gifts, and money.

-But clear goals will not help nto improve the self-discipline of the employees, untill company’s goals become personal goals of the employees.
-That’s the right moment to slacken thereins.
+But clear goals will not help to improve the self-discipline of the employees until the company’s goals become the personal goals of the employees.
+That’s the right moment to slacken the reins.
 What does it mean: the head tells the employee what to do but does not specify how to achieve the goal.
-The employee has a chance to interact with the head during the implementation of the task, return to the discussion of the goals, if the experience shows that it is possible to achieve higher performance.
+The employee has a chance to interact with the head during the implementation of the task, return to the discussion of the goals if the experience shows that it is possible to achieve higher performance.